By J. L. Starkey

 Shortly after he married Elizabeth Page, Edward immigrated to Colonial Virginia.
 By 1653, he had patented over 4000 acres of land in York and Gloucester Counties .

-Were those early years plagued with struggles and tragedies?
+Were those early years plagued with struggles?
 Probably not.
 After all, Edward was the son of one of the original shareholders of The Virginia Company of London.
 With that background, he certainly had the means to do well in his new home .

 He did just that.